Los Angeles Sexual Harassment Attorney

 - Keep records of all your e-mails, texts and other communications between you and your bosses or any other colleagues.

 If you are unable to acquire this proof, do not be alarmed.
 There are other ways to prove sexual harassment, such as testimony from co-workers or other witnesses.
-If you fall into this category, make sure to contact Miracle Mile Law Group as soon as possible so we can figure out how to prove your case!
+If you fall into this category, make sure to contact the Miracle Mile Law Group sexual harassment lawyers as soon as possible so we can figure out how to prove your case!

 Courts and government enforcement agencies divide sexual harassment into two broad categories: (1) quid pro quo sexual harassment and (2) hostile work environment sexual harassment.